matrix-org/matrix-spec-proposals/proposals/3959-sliding-sync-account-data.md

-# MSCXXXX: Sliding Sync Extension: Account Data
+# MSC3959: Sliding Sync Extension: Account Data

 This MSC is an extension to [MSC3575](https://github.com/matrix-org/matrix-spec-proposals/pull/3575) which includes support for global and room account data in the `/sync` response.